YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLBADRECFMT
 ---------------------

-JNLBADRECFMT, Journal Record Format Error encountered for file jjjj at disk address yyyy
+JNLBADRECFMT, Journal File Record Format Error encountered for file jjjj at disk address yyyy

 MUPIP/Run Time Error: This indicates that an attempt to open a journal file encountered an invalid record.